Student Handbooks

 Applied Music Credit and Practice Requirements

-MUA (1 credit) = 30-minutes of one-on-one applied instruction and 30 minutes of seminar/recital hour each week, with a minimum of two (2) hours of outside practice per week, as set forth by your private instructor in the School’s Department of Music (CPA / ASOTA) and School’s Department of Worship Leadership Manual.
+MUA (1 credit) = 30-minutes of one-on-one applied instruction and 30 minutes of seminar/recital hour each week, with a minimum of two (2) hours of outside practice per week, as set forth by your private instructor.

 No more than two (2) credit hours may be earned in one semester in one applied area.
 During semesters when recitals are planned, the student will enroll for two hours of credit.
 Summer Sessions: A student may earn a total of one (1) or two (2) hours of credit in each applied area during the summer.
 The same amount of instruction and practice time required during a Fall or Spring semester applies in the Summer.
 Consequently, students will enroll for applied music in Summer I and study through Summer I, II, and/or III to earn one or two credits.